jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 icon: "/icons/descartes.png"
 ---

+{{< n n="We replaced 'striated particles' with virtual photons">}}

 #### 94. How spots are generated on the surface of the sun or stars

 When this fire-aether reaches the body of the Sun or star, all its most agitated minute parts are not obstructed by the air-aether's globules.
-And so, they strive to move similarly:
+And so, they strive to move similarly.

-Hence, the striated ones, as well as many others slightly smaller, which due to their too angular shapes or too great mass avoid such agitation.
+The virtual photons, as well as many others slightly smaller, avoid such agitation because they have:
+- too much mass, or
+- too angular shapes.

 These are separated from the smallest ones.

-They easily stick together due to the inequality of their shapes, sometimes form very large masses.
+They then easily stick together due to the inequality of their shapes.
+Sometimes, they form very large masses.

-These masses are contiguous to the inner surface of the sky, adhere to the star from which they emerged.
+These masses are contiguous to the inner surface of the sky, and adhere to the star from which they emerged.

-There, they resist the force of light.

-They resemble those sun spots.
+There, they resist the force of light and resemble those sun spots.

  <!-- that are often seen on the surface of the Sun.  -->

 This is similar heated water and liquids emitting dense foam made of particles of a different nature and less suited for motion.
 These float on their surface with very irregular and changeable shapes.

-Thus, the matter of the Sun boils from both poles toward the equator.
+Thus, the fire-aether of the Sun boils from both poles towards the equator.
 <!-- ecliptic.  -->

-These must expel its striated particles and all others that easily stick to each other and hardly obey its common motion, just like foam.
+These must expel its virtual photons and all others that easily stick to each other and hardly obey its common motion, just like foam.

 #### 95. Understanding the principal properties of these spots

-This is why Sunspots:
+This is why sunspots:
 - usually do not appear around its poles but rather in parts near the ecliptic
 - have very varied and uncertain shapes
 - move in orbit around the Sun’s poles, if not as quickly as its substance, at least along with the part of the sky closest to it.

-#### 96. How These Spots Dissolve and New Ones Are Generated
+#### 96. How these spots dissolve and new ones are generated

 Most liquids reabsorb the same foam which they initially emit while boiling longer.